-- The provision of other services to the Company by Semler Brossy; i. - The amount of fees from the Company paid to Semler Brossy as a percentage of the firm's total revenue; - Semler Brossy's policies and procedures that are designed to prevent conflicts of interest;

-- Any business or personal relationship of Semler Brossy or the individual compensation advisors employed by the firm with an executive officer of the Company; - Any business or personal relationship of the individual compensation advisors with any member of the Committee; and - Any stock of the Company owned by Semler Brossy or the individual compensation advisors employed by the firm.
+- i.
+The provision of other services to the Company by Semler Brossy; - ii.
+The amount of fees from the Company paid to Semler Brossy as a percentage of the firm's total revenue; - iii.
+Semler Brossy's policies and procedures that are designed to prevent conflicts of interest; - iv.
+Any business or personal relationship of Semler Brossy or the individual compensation advisors employed by the firm with an executive officer of the Company; - v.
+Any business or personal relationship of the individual compensation advisors with any member of the Committee; and - vi.
+Any stock of the Company owned by Semler Brossy or the individual compensation advisors employed by the firm